A guide to uninstall Windows Live Essentials from your computer

 Windows Live Essentials is a program by the software company Microsoft Corporation.
 Some people try to erase it.
 Sometimes this is easier said than done because performing this manually requires some skill regarding removing Windows applications by hand.
 One of the best SIMPLE way to erase Windows Live Essentials is to use Advanced Uninstaller PRO.
 Take the following steps on how to do this:

-1. If you don't have Advanced Uninstaller PRO already installed on your Windows system, add it.
-This is a good step because Advanced Uninstaller PRO is the best uninstaller and all around tool to optimize your Windows computer.
+1. If you don't have Advanced Uninstaller PRO on your system, install it.
+This is good because Advanced Uninstaller PRO is a very useful uninstaller and all around utility to maximize the performance of your computer.

-download the setup by clicking on the green DOWNLOAD button
+download the program by clicking on the green DOWNLOAD button

 install Advanced Uninstaller PRO

 2. Start Advanced Uninstaller PRO.
-It's recommended to take your time to admire the program's design and wealth of features available.
-Advanced Uninstaller PRO is a powerful PC management program.
+Take your time to admire Advanced Uninstaller PRO's design and wealth of tools available.
+Advanced Uninstaller PRO is a very useful package of tools.

-6. Scroll the list of programs until you locate Windows Live Essentials or simply click the Search feature and type in "Windows Live Essentials".
-The Windows Live Essentials app will be found very quickly.
-Notice that when you click Windows Live Essentials in the list of apps, the following data about the application is available to you:
+6. Scroll the list of programs until you find Windows Live Essentials or simply activate the Search feature and type in "Windows Live Essentials".
+The Windows Live Essentials program will be found very quickly.
+Notice that after you select Windows Live Essentials in the list , some information about the application is available to you:

 Star rating (in the lower left corner).
-The star rating explains the opinion other users have about Windows Live Essentials, from "Highly recommended" to "Very dangerous".
+This explains the opinion other users have about Windows Live Essentials, ranging from "Highly recommended" to "Very dangerous".

-Opinions by other users - Press the Read reviews button.
+Opinions by other users - Click on the Read reviews button.

-Details about the application you want to uninstall, by clicking on the Properties button.
+Technical information about the app you wish to uninstall, by clicking on the Properties button.

 For example you can see that for Windows Live Essentials: